knydjie/FoodcourtQueue-simulation/README.md

 # FoodcourtQueue-simulation
-Final project about using simulation to solve long queues problem at a foodcourt with R Studio.
+Final project on using simulation to solve long queues problem at a foodcourt with R Studio.